INTRODUCTION (Download page as Word .doc, 2 pages)

 • Volunteer to help with the youth group activities

-• Have you got any stories, memories, folklore, or old photos or films about outdoor swimming and other river fun in Breckland?
+• Do you have any stories, memories, folklore, or old photos or films about outdoor swimming and other river fun in Breckland?
 Would you be willing to be interviewed about your memories, or can you suggest anyone else who would?
+See this page asking if you have any Outdoor Swimming photos or stories to share

 • If you are interested in hearing about more as the project develops, please give us your contact information (your information will not be passed on to anyone else or used for anything else).